img 3194

 Paul S

-I thank Paul for the update because it says something about the type of work I try to do here: proper repairs that remain reliable for their owners, years on.
-I can’t fix everything, like worn-out hardware, poor design, and build quality issues.
-But what I can fix, I try to fix in such a way that it is unlikely to fail again.
+I thank Paul very much for the update because it is confirmation of my approach and the type of work I try to do here: technically sound repairs that remain reliable for their owners, years after they are complete.
+Naturally, I can’t fix everything, like worn-out hardware, poor design, and build quality issues.
+But what I can and do fix, I do in such a way that it is unlikely to fail again.

 We (repairers, technicians) are absolutely not all the same.
-We have different backgrounds, approaches and philosophies, and we do very different work, with different results.
-I hope that is clear from articles like this one and others I’ve written.
-Others could have fixed this, I’m sure, but nobody else did, and quite a few tried.
+We have different backgrounds, education, approaches, philosophies, and skillsets, and we do very different work, with different results.
+I hope that becomes clear from articles like this one and various others I’ve written.
+Yes, others could have fixed this, I’m sure.
+But nobody else did, and quite a few tried.

-I can’t solve all of these sorts of cases, nor do I want to.
-Others can and do take on jobs like this, so check in your local area.
-I’m proud I was able to fix this one, though, I’m thankful that Jason and my customer trusted me with this fabulous SE-A100, and I firmly believe we should embrace the wins!
+I can’t help in all of these cases, nor do I want to.
+Others can and do take on work like this, so check in your local area for technicians you can trust.
+I’m proud I was able to fix this one, though.
+I’m thankful that Jason and my customer trusted me with this fabulous SE-A100, and I firmly believe we should embrace the wins!

 Technics SE-A100